Washi

-Washi is generally tougher than ordinary paper made from wood pulp, and is used in many traditional arts.
-Origami, Shodō, and Ukiyo-e were all produced using washi.
-Washi was also used to make various everyday goods like clothes, household goods, and toys, as well as vestments and ritual objects for Shinto priests and statues of Buddha.
+Washi is generally tougher than Western paper made from wood pulp, and is used in many traditional arts.
+Origami, shodō, and ukiyo-e were all produced using washi.
+Washi was also used to make various everyday goods like clothes, household goods, and toys, as well as vestments and ritual objects for Shinto priests and statues of Buddhas.
 It was even used to make wreaths that were given to winners in the 1998 Winter Paralympics.
-Washi is also used to repair historically valuable cultural properties, paintings, and books at museums and libraries around the world, such as the Louvre and the Vatican Museums, because of its thinness, pliability, durability over 1000 years because of its low impurities, and high workability to remove it cleanly with moisture.
+Washi is also used to repair historically valuable cultural properties, paintings, and books at museums and libraries around the world, such as the Louvre and the Vatican Museums, because of its thinness, pliability, durability over 1000 years due to its low impurities, and high workability to remove it cleanly with moisture.

+As a Japanese craft, it is registered as a UNESCO intangible cultural heritage.